 Harking back to traditional manufacturing techniques, the beauty of this Dalby shower from Drummonds is in the quality craftsmanship and authentic design, while a sturdy on/off lever and thermostatic control for pre-setting the water temperature make it simple and safe to operate.

-‘Choosing an exposed shower is really about the aesthetic; opting for a set that makes more of a statement than a concealed shower,’ says James Lentaigne, Creative Director, Drummonds.
+‘Choosing an exposed shower is really about the aesthetic, opting for a set that makes more of a statement than a concealed shower,’ says James Lentaigne, creative director of Drummonds.

-Opting for a curved shower arm and large shower rose adds elegance to the industrial style of the model in this colorful wet room idea.
+The curved shower arm and large shower rose adds elegance to the industrial style of the model in this colorful wet room idea.

 Should my shower pipework be exposed or hidden?

-‘Concealed showers give a sleek, modern finish to the bathroom as only the shower head and controls are visible,’ says Howard Birch, Director, Aston Matthews.
-‘However, this does mean that the installation is more involved as the pipework has to be built into the wall.’
+‘Concealed showers give a sleek, modern finish to the bathroom, as only the shower head and controls are visible,’ says Howard Birch, director of Aston Matthews.
+‘However, this does mean that the installation is more involved, as the pipework has to be built into the wall.’

 If you’re going for a fixed shower, think about the best position for the shower head and the thermostatic control, particularly if people of different heights will be using the shower.